alexa/ask-sdk-controls/doc/userGuide.md

 The Fruit Shop skill uses all the same techniques as Hello World and dials them all up considerably.

-# 4. Exploring the FruitShop demo skill
+# 4. Exploring the Fruit Shop demo skill

-The Fruit Shop skill uses the Controls Framework to build a shopping-cart experience that
+The Fruit Shop skill uses the Controls Framework to build a shopping cart experience that
 demonstrates:

 -   Reuse and customization of built-in controls, specifically the `ListControl`,